pinax-network/antelope-token-api/README.md

 Go to `/graphql` for a GraphIQL interface.

+### Additional notes

+- For the `block_range` parameter in `transfers`, you can pass a single integer value (low bound) or an array of two values (inclusive range).
+- If you input the same account in the `from` and `to` field for transfers, you'll get all inbound and outbound transfers for that account.
+- The more parameters you add (i.e. the more precise your query is), the faster it should be for the back-end to fetch it.
+- Don't forget to request for the `meta` fields in the response to get access to pagination and statistics !

 ## Requirements

 - [ClickHouse](clickhouse.com/), databases should follow a `{chain}_tokens_{version}` naming scheme.
 Database tables can be setup using the [`schema.sql`](./schema.sql) definitions created by the [`create_schema.sh`](./create_schema.sh) script.